Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingFedoraDevMachine.md

-Return to the <a href="https://project-herophilus.github.io/Project-Herophilus-Assets/" target="_blank">Main Page</a>
+Return to the <a href="https://github.com/Project-Herophilus" target="_blank">Main GitHub Org.
+Site</a>

 # Background
 The goal of this document is to help with the basics of installing Fedora and the needed artifacts on Fedora.
-Many resources have followed this and expressed happiness in the performance of Fedora.
+This document covers Fedora 35 and Fedora 36 specifically.
+We have numerous installs done with both the Desktop and Server releases.

 # General Pre-Requisites
 After installing and setting up the system either on dedicated, virtual or IAAS based hardware then we recommend doing the following to ensure you have enough space and dont run into some basic issues.
 We would recommend that you implement directories outside of the /home directory to not run into substantial potential space issues with /home and so forth.
 What we have built out is directories for each of the following:
+- /Data
 - /Development
 - /OpenSourceTech
 - /RedHatTech - (If you download any supported RedHat Bits) Here is a general link for knowledge: https://averagelinuxuser.com/linux-root-folders-explained/ <br/>
   Here are some generic instructions we have for creating /Development
 ```
+1. Go to a terminal window
+2. cd /
-sudo mkdir /Development
+3. sudo mkdir /Development
 ```
 Changing ownership and groups examples https://www.thegeekstuff.com/2012/06/chown-examples/